 In New Zealand, we distinguish the following types of holidays: national, local, Christian / traditional.
-There are most public holidays, of which there are a total of 10.
-When it is a public holiday, the day is free and most shops are closed.
+There are most public holidays, there are a total of 10.
+When it is a public holiday, the day is off and most shops are closed.
 Local holidays are not valid for the whole country, they are local / regional celebrations.
-These days, only people from the area are free.
+That days, only people from these area have day off.
 Public holidays are:

 - 1.1. - New Years Day - New Year